This operation involves removing a diseased or damaged knee joint, and replacing it with an artificial joint (prosthesis).

 Knee replacement is usually done under general anaesthesia.
 Prophylactic antibiotics are given at the start of the operation.
-There's also treatment to prevent blood clots forming, and prevent the risk of subsequent pulmonary embolism or stroke.
+Treatment is also begun to prevent blood clots forming, to avoid the risk of subsequent pulmonary embolism or stroke.
 An incision is made over the front of the knee.
-To gain access to the knee joint, tissues are held out of the way, rather than being cut through wherever possible.
+To gain access to the knee joint, tissues are held out of the way, rather than being cut through where-ever possible.

-Diseased and damaged parts of the joint and bones (femur and tibia) are cut off, and the cut surfaces are shaped to match the shape of the selected prosthesis.
-The prosthesis is inserted, and must be held in place; usually with bone cement.
+Diseased and damaged parts of the joint and bones (femur and tibia) are cut off, and the cut surfaces are then shaped to match the shape of the selected prosthesis.
+The prosthesis is inserted, and must be held in place: this is usually achieved by using bone cement.
 X-rays can be done in the operating room to verify correct placing and seating of the prosthesis.
 The overlying tissues are then replaced, and the wound closed.

-The patient stays in hospital for a few days, with good pain management, and continued anti-coagulation drugs.
+The patient is kept in hospital for a few days, with good pain management, and continued anticoagulation drugs.
 Early movement of toes and feet is encouraged.
 Physiotherapy is started in hospital, and continued after discharge.
 A programme is followed to encourage gradual exercise and return to walking, using a cane at first, then later, unaided.
 Normal everyday activities can usually be resumed six weeks after surgery, but high-impact sports are discouraged.

-These are seldom found if the surgery is done by experienced orthopaedic surgeons.
-Some potential complications:
+These are seldom found if the surgery is done by experienced orthopaedic surgeons, at established centres.
+Some potential complications are:

 In experienced hands, total knee replacement is highly successful, providing pain relief and a return to normal activities for thousands of patients each year.
 Most prostheses last at least 10 years, some longer in less active and non-obese patients.
 Many operations can be repeated if necessary, further extending the quality of life for these patients.